If I’m Injured on the Job, Can It Affect My Future Employment in My Current Job?

 Suppose you are applying for a new job after filing your workers’ compensation claim.
 In that case, you must thoroughly understand what information you must disclose and what your potential employer can legally ask you to disclose.

 In most cases, you are not obligated to volunteer any information about your workers’ compensation history.
-Still, you must be prepared to address gaps in your employment history due to your injury honestly and professionally.
+Still, you must be prepared to address gaps in your employment history due to your work related injury honestly and professionally.
 Your lawyer will usually tell you to focus on the recovery you’ve made and your absolute readiness and ability to return to work.

 In California, all workers’ compensation claims are usually confidential and don’t exist in any public records.
 However, information may become available in the public court records if your claim goes to trial, appealed, etc.

 Also, most employers now conduct background checks.
 However, in California, they are not permitted to use any information pertaining to a workers’ compensation claim as a basis for their employment decisions.
-The only exception to this rule is if the nature of the injury you suffered directly impacts your ability to perform the essential functions of the new job you are applying for.
+The only exception to this rule is if the nature of the work related injury you suffered directly impacts your ability to perform the essential functions of the new job you are applying for.

 If this subject arises and needs to be clarified to your prospective employer, your worker’s comp lawyer will provide you with thorough, excellent advice on managing it.